 Designing controllers for attitude control requires that they be resilient to disturbances and uncertainties.
-Current methods of control to address these issues include, sliding mode control (SMC) [2], adaptive control [3], observers (SMO) [4-6], multiple model filers [7] and neural networks [8].
+Current methods of control to address these issues include, sliding mode control [2], adaptive control [3], observers [4] and neural networks [5].
 Often due to the lack of accuracy and difficulty in proving stability, neural networks are rejected as viable solutions, whilst observers are used at the cost of more computational burden.
-Hence, of particular importance is the development of sliding mode-based strategies, which are powerful yet simple controllers that unfortunately can often suffer from chattering due to their inherent discontinuities.
-One of the disadvantages of SMO is the requirement to have the dynamics in a specific form [5, 6], which limits its applicability to a broader class of nonlinear systems.
-The work in [9] develops an adaptive, fault tolerant sliding mode that does not generate chattering through an adaptive control protocol.
-Adaptive controllers are also a prominent solution because of their innate ability to handle uncertainties in the nonlinear dynamics [9-11].
-The authors in [12] demonstrate the capabilities for a fuzzy logic controller to perform state estimate under partial state observation, while [13] uses a fuzzy bilateral cooperative tracking controller estimate unknown nonlinear functions with formal guarantees on convergence, demonstrating the wide applicable nature of adaptive controllers within the domain of control systems.
+Hence, of particular importance is the development of sliding mode control, which is a powerful yet simple controller that unfortunately can often suffer from chattering.
+The work in [6] develops an adaptive, fault tolerant sliding mode that does not generate chattering through an adaptive control protocol.
+Adaptive controllers are also a prominent solution because of their innate ability to handle uncertainties in the nonlinear dynamics.
+[6-8]

 Fault-tolerant controllers have been developed to compensate for the reduction in performance of the ACS actuators.
-In [14], a backstepping sliding mode controller was designed to maneuver the spacecraft's attitude despite faulty actuators, which were a combination of RWs and thrusters.
-[15] develops a sliding mode combined with disturbance observer fault tolerant controller that can quickly and efficiently handle actuator saturation and misalignment.
+In [9], a backstepping sliding mode controller was designed to maneuver the spacecraft's attitude despite faulty actuators, which were a combination of RWs and thrusters.
+[10] develops a sliding mode combined with disturbance observer fault tolerant controller that can quickly and efficiently handle actuator saturation and misalignment.
 Sensor failures were also detected and isolated using Unscented Kalman filters (UKF).
-Authors in [16] designed a RW failure detection strategy that employs a pair of long short-term memory (LSTM) neural networks, one to approximate the RW dynamics and the other to train an adaptive threshold detector based on the difference between RW measurements and the first network.
+Authors in [11] designed a RW failure detection strategy that employs a pair of long short-term memory (LSTM) neural networks, one to approximate the RW dynamics and the other to train an adaptive threshold detector based on the difference between RW measurements and the first network.

-A fault diagnosis strategy was designed in [17] using a particle filter to predict the non-measurable bearing temperature lubricant in a RW, which has been identified as one of the main indicators for potential failures in this type of actuator.
-A similar approach was proposed in [18] to predict the remaining useful life of RWs by using an adaptive extended Kalman filter.
-In [19] a Lyapunov-based terminal sliding-mode observer was proposed to reconstruct RW faults and disturbances, and a compensation control law was designed to account for them.
+A fault diagnosis strategy was designed in [12] using a particle filter to predict the non-measurable bearing temperature lubricant in a RW, which has been identified as one of the main indicators for potential failures in this type of actuator.
+A similar approach was proposed in [13] to predict the remaining useful life of RWs by using an adaptive extended Kalman filter.
+In [14] a Lyapunov-based terminal sliding-mode observer was proposed to reconstruct RW faults and disturbances, and a compensation control law was designed to account for them.

-Adaptive control strategies are often used to compensate for parametric uncertainties in the system model by proposing gradient-based adaptation laws that compute estimates of the uncertain parameters online [20].
+Adaptive control strategies are often used to compensate for parametric uncertainties in the system model by proposing gradient-based adaptation laws that compute estimates of the uncertain parameters online [15].
 These adaptation laws are often sufficient to prove convergence of the error states.
-However, convergence of the model parameters to their real values can only be guaranteed under the assumption of Persistent Excitation (PE), i.e., the system is persistently excited over an infinite time integral, which is difficult to guarantee and verify in practice [21, 22].
-An adaptation strategy, called Concurrent Learning (CL), was proposed to relax the PE condition by introducing in the adaptation law a term that collects input and output data under the assumption of measurable higher order states [23].
+However, convergence of the model parameters to their real values can only be guaranteed under the assumption of Persistent Excitation (PE), i.e., the system is persistently excited over an infinite time integral, which is difficult to guarantee and verify in practice [16, 17].

+An adaptation strategy, called Concurrent Learning (CL), was proposed to relax the PE condition by introducing in the adaptation law a term that collects input and output data under the assumption of measurable higher order states [18].
 The CL adaptation strategy guarantees exponential convergence of the system parameter estimates after a verifiable Finite Excitation (FE) condition is satisfied, which can be evaluated online, and concurrent to the control execution, by computing the eigenvalue of a matrix built with collected input-output data.
-Recent efforts have relaxed the assumption of measurable higher order states by using their integrals in the so-called Integral Concurrent Learning (ICL) [24], which has been used in a wide range of control applications [25-27].
+Recent efforts have relaxed the assumption of measurable higher order states by using their integrals in the so-called Integral Concurrent Learning (ICL) [19], which has been used in a wide range of control applications [20-22].